ghdna/cognito-express/README.md

 - Refresh token

 Save these tokens within the client app (preferably as cookies).
-When any API is invoked from client, pass in the AccessToken or IDToken to the server for verification.
+When any API is invoked from client, pass in the AccessToken or IDToken to the server.

 It's completely up to you how you pass in the AccessToken or IDToken.
-2 options:
+Here are two options:
 1. By adding them explicitly in Request Headers
 2. Just save the tokens as cookies.
 This way they get attached to request headers whenever APIs are invoked. (recommended)